EmilGramDK/arasjs-types/README.md

 ## Get Started

-To get started, run the following command: you just have to add this line to your main file in your project:
+To get started, run the following command:

 ```sh
 npm i arasjs-types --save-dev
 ```

-Import the type reference to your main file in your project:
+Import the types reference to your main file in your project:

 ```sh
 /// <reference types="arasjs-types/globals" />